First look inside St. Louis' tiny house village for unhoused community

-ST. LOUIS (KMOV.com) - As the snow falls and the temperatures drop, Llyod Covington III is thankful for a roof over his head even if it’s just a few square feet.
+ST. LOUIS (KMOV.com) - As the snow falls and the temperatures drop, Lloyd Covington III is thankful for a roof over his head even if it’s just a few square feet.

 “It’s very heartwarming.
 I understand what it feels like to be a big kid now,’ said Covington.